-Eight people dead in Guinea oil terminal blast, says police
+Eight people dead in Guinea oil terminal blast, say police

 US throws weight behind Guyana in territorial dispute with Venezuela

-The blast at the West African nation’s only oil terminal, rocked the Kaloum administrative district in downtown Conakry, blowing out the windows of several nearby homes and forcing hundreds to flee the area, according to a Reuters witness.
+The blast at the West African nation’s only oil terminal, rocked the Kaloum administrative district in downtown Conakry, blowing out the windows of several nearby homes and forcing hundreds to flee the area, witnesses said.

 AFP reports that the fire began not long after midnight.